 I personally do not trade options.
-However, learning options trading basics can help you decide if you want to try options trading and to succeed if you do.
+However, learning the options trading basics can help you decide if you want to try options trading and to succeed if you do.

 I want to start with options trading basics so you don’t get confused.
 I know that the jargon and strategies required for trading can leave some people intimidated, so I’m going to break it down for you.

 Options trading is a little-understood sector of trading.
 Some traders are quick to dismiss it as a waste of money, whereas others find it too risky to pursue.
 However, as you’ll learn in this post, when chosen at the right time, options trading can allow you peace of mind and potentially unlimited profits.

 I’m going to cover some of the fundamental key terms and strategies of how to trade options so you can follow along.